Oakland

 Overview

 The State of California allows local jurisdictions to adopt more stringent codes than the state.
-Oakland formally adopted the Green Building Ordinance that exceeds the statewide code.
-In addition to the GBO, the city adopted an all-electric new construction ordinance in December 2020.
+The City of Oakland follows the California Building Code, most recently adopting the 2022 version, as well as its own Green Building Ordinance.
+In addition to the GBO, the city adopted, an all-electric new construction ordinance in December 2020.
 To learn more about California’s building energy codes, please visit the State Policy Database.

 Commercial

-Commercial buildings adhere to the city’s Green Building Ordinance.
+Commercial buildings adhere to the California Building Code and the city’s Green Building Ordinance.
 The city has adopted a stretch code requiring all-electric for all new commercial and industrial buildings.
-The city’s zEPI score for their commercial energy code is score of 49.1.
+The city’s zEPI score for their commercial energy code is score of 41.

 Residential

-Residential buildings adhere to the city’s Green Building Ordinance.
-The city’s zEPI score for their residential energy code is 58.1.
+Residential buildings adhere to the California Building Code and the city’s Green Building Ordinance.
+The city’s zEPI score for their residential energy code is 26.

 Solar-readiness policies